Generating Humanoid Multi-Contact through Feasibility Visualization

-The use of VR and motion capture enables more sophisticated operator mapping such as partial- or whole-body kinematic retargeting.
-Early pioneering work by Pollard et al. \cite{pollard2002adapting} used motion capture data from a human actor to mimic dancing motions by mapping to the torso and upper body of a fixed-base humanoid.
+Another major challenge with teleoperation in multi-contact scenarios in enabling a high degree of operator expression for commanding arbitrary postures and contact modes.
+The use of VR and Motion Capture (MoCap) enables more sophisticated operator mapping through partial or whole-body kinematic retargeting.
+Early pioneering work by Pollard et al. \cite{pollard2002adapting} used MoCap data from a human actor to mimic dancing motions by mapping to the torso and upper body of a fixed-base humanoid.
 The operator-to-robot mapping accounted for joint limits, velocity limits and singularities.
-Extensions of this work include online reference motion for enabling upper-body dancing with active balance \cite{dariush2009online} and simulated stepping and Tai-chi maneuvers \cite{yamane2010control}.
-Recently, there have been integrated architectures in which the operator commands reference postures through a retargeting scheme and walking behavior through a joystick or treadmill \cite{penco2019multimode, elobaid2020telexistence, jorgensen2022cockpit}.
-These architectures have had success in tasks requiring both walking and manipulation such as door opening, wall bracing and debris removal.
-In Otani et al. \cite{otani2017adaptive} a motion capture based retargeting scheme is applied to multi-contact manipulation scenarios.
-Operator motion is mapped to support, free and manipulation tracking sets and is demonstrated in simulation by bracing against a table while manipulating an object.
+Choi et al. \cite{choi2019towards} used MoCap for retargeting human motion data to humanoid robots with vastly different morphologies.
+There has also been work in using MoCap for more contact-rich scenarios \cite{di2016multi, otani2017adaptive}.
+Otani et al. \cite{otani2017adaptive} implemented a motion capture based retargeting scheme for multi-contact manipulation scenarios.
+Operator motion is mapped to support, free and manipulation tracking sets and demonstrated in simulation by bracing against a table while manipulating an object.